weilandia/simple_text_extract/README.md

 ##### heroku-buildpack-apt

-To add `antiword` as a dependency on Heroku, install the [heroku-buildpack-apt](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-apt) buildpack and follow the install instructions.
+To add `antiword` and/or `gnumeric`* as a dependency on Heroku, install the [heroku-buildpack-apt](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-apt) buildpack and follow the install instructions.

 In your `Aptfile`, add:
 ```
 antiword
 gnumeric
 ```

+* There is currently an [issue](https://github.com/heroku/heroku-buildpack-google-chrome/issues/59) with the heroku-18 stack that requires additional dependencies added to the Aptfile to get `gnumeric` to work properly.
+You cna reference the linked issue above to figure those dependencies out, or downgrade to heroku-16 until it is fixed.

 ## Benchmarks